FredericHeem/starhackit/server/README.md

 ## Database migration

-> Database migration are **not** necessary for development environment but only for system already in production when the schema need to be updated.
+> Database migration are **not** necessary for development environment but only for system already in production.

 Run the following command to migrate the database: